 For the last several years there has been a nationwide push to legalize the recreational use of Marijuana in the United States.
-Recently, eleven states, have passed legislation that allows recreational and medical marijuana use.
+Recently, 17 states, have passed legislation for legal use, and only six States remain where it is illegal.
+The rest of the nation, is a hybrid of both medical and recreational.
 This new addition to the American pastime has created a whole new set of uncontrollable factors for members of the American fire service to train and plan for.
 As a result, Marijuana Grow Operations are opening up in the communities we serve, faster than first responders can plan, train and implement safe operating procedures when called to respond to these facilities.

 Marijuana Grow Operations facilities to the naked eye seem relatively harmless.
 Most in the industry compare themselves to nothing more than a greenhouse or nursery.
 The reality of the situation is that when you respond to a facility that either is a Marijuana Grow or Hash Oil extraction lab, what you see from the outside, is not necessarily what you get on the inside.